 Carefully fill a bowl with hot water (taking care not to scald yourself!) add 2 drops of eucalyptus essential oil to the bowl and cover head with a towel.
 Close your eyes and breathe the steam for a few minutes.
 Carefully dispose of the water.

-If you have asthma, epilepsy, or high blood pressure DO NOT DO THIS
+If you have asthma, epilepsy, or high blood pressure or are pregnant/breastfeeding DO NOT DO THIS

 Compress for Headaches